 File storage

-For most staff members, three storage areas are available.
+For most staff members, the following storage areas are available.

 • Your OneDrive: this is your personal storage space.
 It's where you should keep all your files which are 'for your eyes only'.